Sierra View District Hospital

 Sierra View Medical Center is a 167-bed, full-service acute care hospital located in Porterville, California.
 Founded in 1958, the hospital serves the Southern Sequoia region of California's Central Valley.
 Services include cancer care, an intensive-care unit and respiratory care.

 The hospital is a part of the Sierra View Local Healthcare District.
 It offers a wide range of health care services featuring state of the art technologies including Magnetic Resonance Imaging (MRI) and Computed Tomography (CT).
-The hospital is also home to the Roger S. Good Cancer Treatment Center, which is one of eight sites selected by the University of California Los Angeles to conduct clinical trials in oncology.
+The hospital is also home to the Roger S. Good Cancer Treatment Center, which hosts clinical trials of the University of California Los Angeles in oncology.
 In July 2007, the hospital opened a 32-station outpatient Dialysis Center.
+The hospital's Wound Healing Center is managed by Healogics.